alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 Three features make story generators more practical than simply manually writing code that creates the synthetic data bit-by-bit:

 1. When a story generator yields a row, it can choose to only specify values for some of the columns.
 The values for the other columns will be filled by custom row generators (as explained in a previous section) or, if none are specified, by SSG's default generators.
 Above, we have chosen to specify the value for ``first_device_type`` but the date columns will still be handled by our ``user_dates_provider`` and the age column will still be populated by the ``user_age_provider``.
 2. Any default values that are set when the rows yielded by the story generator are written into the database are available to the story generator when it resumes.
-In our example, the user's ``id`` is available so that we can respect the foreign key relationship between ``users`` and ``sessions``, even though we did not explicitly set the user's ``id`` when creating the user.
+In our example, the user's ``id`` is available so that we can respect the foreign key relationship between ``users`` and ``sessions``, even though we did not explicitly set the user's ``id`` when creating the user on line 8.

 To use and get the most from story generators, we will need to make some changes to our configuration: